change WordPress usernames

 There’s another way to change WordPress usernames – install a plugin designed for that purpose.
 This method can be simpler and doesn’t involve creating a new account.
 Plus, you get to keep your email address.

-To actually change WordPress usernames, you’ll need to press Update for the specific user you want to edit.
-Next, write your New Username and choose if you want to send an email notification about the changes just made.
-Then press Update Username and that’s it, you are good to go.
+To actually change a username, click Update for the specific user you want to edit.
+Then enter the New Username, choose whether to send an email notification about the change, and click Update Username.

 With that, the username will be changed automatically.
 You can do this for any number of accounts, and come back and change the name again if you’d like.
 This method makes picking a new username for any account as simple as possible.